Cassibelanus/advanced-video/SetupGuide.md

 ![MacDMG Window](files/mac_dmg-installer.png)

 A new window will popup.
-Follow the steps by pressing 'Continue', then...
-* Agree to the License Agreement (agreeing to use the software appropriately)
+Follow the steps by pressing 'Continue' and agree to the License Agreement (agreeing to use the software appropriately).

 5. At this screen, hit 'Customize':